sybrew/the-seo-framework/readme.txt

 		* Thanks to the upgrade to PHP 5.4, the SEO bar can now count words with non-latin special characters.
 			* In their normal form of writing, it's not able to count han characters.
 		* When no tagline is set in the WordPress settings, the home page will no longer display "Untitled on Site name" for the description by default.
+		* The SEO Bar's title suggestion now interprets title protection, like "Private:" and "Protected:".
 		* Ultimate Member support:
 			* The Canonical URL is now correct.
 			* The Descriptions are now correct.